ankg/TheFreshmenGuide-WONA/_posts/2015-06-26-campus-groups.markdown

 ####Magazines

-Under the aegis of cultural society, there are 2 magazines: WatchOut and Kshitij!
+Under the aegis of cultural society, there are 2 magazines: WatchOut! and Kshitij.

 Watch Out! is the official news magazine of IIT Roorkee.
 As the name suggests, WoNA covers the happenings and ongoings of life at IITR along with the issues that surround the